bluefishforsale/alert-exec/tskiens_exec-alerts/documentation.md

   -c CONCURRENCY, --concurrency CONCURRENCY
                         worker concurrency (default: 2) -i INTERVAL, --interval INTERVAL
-                        internal operation interval (default: 1) -l LOG, --log LOG     logging level eg. [critical, error, warn, warning, info, debug] (default: info)
+                        internal operation interval (default: 2) -l LOG, --log LOG     logging level eg. [critical, error, warn, warning, info, debug] (default: info)
 ```

 ### Options details
-The script can be run in a paralell mode.
-This divides up the alerts into fair'ish buckets for polling and notifying.
-Will not allow settings below 1, and above the length of the alerts list.
+The script can be run in configurable paralellism modes.
+The default concurrency is two worker groups.
+Thr parallelism divides the alerts into fair'ish buckets for polling and notifying.
+It will not allow settings below 1, or beyond the length of the alerts list.
+The maximum concurrency is the number of alerts.

-The script supports scraping intervals.
-Default value of 1, and safety clamps of 1sec and 3600sec limit.
+The script supports configurable internal timing interval.
+Default value of 2, and safety clamps of 1sec and 15s limit.
+This is for internal operation.
+The polling of metrics from the metrics backend happens during a scrape interval allowed per item.

 Common Logging levels are supported.
-Debug will show all queue operations.
+Debug will show extremely verbose output.
 Default is info.

 ## Architecture
 This script is a run-till-die affair.
+Ctrl-C to exit.

-The concept is that of three message queues (python Queues) where worker threads pull Alert objects from them then wait for the next cycle
+The concept is three FIFO queues.
+Where worker threads get Alert objects from them, evalute or act, then then wait for the next cycle.
+Items are often put back to the end of the group respective poll queue.

 ## Runtime operation: